No arbitrage and multiplicative special semimartingales: Introduction

 This paper focuses on no-arbitrage concepts with the above mentioned practically relevant self-financing and nonnegativity properties, and also covers many other of the more theoretical no-arbitrage notions.
 It provides crucial new results concerning the links between no-arbitrage concepts and notions of deflators.
 Its approach leads to compact proofs and brings clarity into the links between no-arbitrage concepts.
 The theoretical key to these results is the handling of no-arbitrage concepts in topological vector lattices, which were developed in \cite{Platen-Tappe-tvs}.
 The current paper applies and extends systematically this methodology, which generalizes and systematizes the existing no-arbitrage theory.

 Before giving in this introduction a brief description of the main results of the paper, let us first list some of the important papers in the no-arbitrage literature which relate to our results.
 These include the papers \cite{Harrison-Kreps, Harrison, Dalang, Stricker, Schach-Hilbert, Schach-94, Jacod-Shiryaev-Finance, Kabanov-Stricker} and the textbook \cite{FS}, which treat the fundamental theorem of asset pricing (FTAP) in discrete time.
 The papers \cite{DS-94, DS-98} and the textbook \cite{DS-book} establish the FTAP in continuous time and its connection between NFLVR (No Free Lunch with Vanishing Risk)\footnote{Concerning the no-arbitrage concepts used in this paper, we refer the reader to Definition \ref{def-NA-concepts} for the formal definitions, and to Remark \ref{rem-NA-concepts} for interpretations of these concepts.} and the existence of a martingale measure.
 Under the NFLVR condition the density process of a local martingale (or, more generally, a $\sigma$-martingale) measure is a strictly positive local martingale deflator.
 The latter is a process that acts multiplicatively and transforms nonnegative wealth processes into local martingales.
-The papers \cite{DS-95, Kabanov, Shiryaev-Cherny, Protter-Shimbo, Kardaras-10b, Mancin-Rung, Fontana-2, Fontana, Cuc-Teichmann, Imkeller} and the textbook \cite{Jarrow} treat further developments and related topics concerning the FTAP.
+The papers \cite{DS-95, Kabanov, Shiryaev-Cherny, Protter-Shimbo, Kardaras-10b, Mancin-Rung, Fontana-2, Fontana, Cuc-Teichmann, Imkeller} and the textbooks \cite{Jarrow, KK-book} treat further developments and related topics concerning the FTAP.
+In certain situations, results about criteria for the absence of arbitrage have been derived, for example, in \cite{Christopeit-Musiela, Melnikov-Shiryaev, Criens-1, Criens-2}.